muzammilzahid010/Mini-Banking-Simulation/README.md

-Here's a complete README for your mini banking simulation project:

 🏦 Mini Banking Simulation (C++)

 A console-based banking system built in C++ that simulates real-world banking operations including user registration, login, transactions, and an admin panel.
 This project was developed to practice core Object-Oriented Programming (OOP) concepts.

 📋 Features